 Before there was bleisure travel, there was the city break—the short space of leisure time that grants you access to the cultural and culinary amenities that big cities offer.
 In this series from TripIt, we explore some of the world’s best cities for planning a quick getaway or extending a work trip.

 Here are our tips for making the most of your city break in New Orleans.

 The New Orleans metro area is served by Louis Armstrong New Orleans International Airport (MSY), located just 15 miles west of New Orleans in the city of Kenner, Louisiana.
 In late 2019, MSY airport opened its new terminal, which features three concourses, 35 gates, and more than 40 concessions.
 All commercial airlines now operate from the new terminal.

 Once on the ground at MSY, travelers can catch a city bus to head Downtown via the Jefferson Transit Authority (JeT) or the Regional Transportation Authority (RTA).
-JeT bus fare costs $2.00 and the RTA Airport Express bus costs $1.50; both serve multiple stops in Downtown New Orleans.
-Travelers can catch either bus from the outer curb on Level 3.
+JeT bus fare costs $2.00 and the RTA Airport Express bus costs $1.25; both serve multiple stops in Downtown New Orleans.

 Alternatively, cabs and ride shares are also available from the airport.
 If you plan to book via a ride share app, be sure to familiarize yourself with the specific instructions for matching with an Uber or Lyft at MSY.